This post highlights Misconceptions of Working with Engineering Staffing Company.

 Yes, of course, we can identify and evaluate soft skills, and yes, of course, we can place engineers with communication skills.
 In fact, all of the engineers we place have communication skills, because that is one of our requirements…because effective communication is a necessary skill in today’s workplace.

-Look, I understand why people ask these questions (even if I don’t agree with the governing logic).
-Software engineering is a hands-on field, making it easy to stereotype engineers as lacking in soft skills.
+Look, I understand why people ask these questions (even if I don’t agree with the governing logic). is a hands-on field, making it easy to stereotype engineers as lacking in soft skills.
 This couldn’t be further from the truth, particularly in this day and age.
 In the eighties, you could maybe make an argument that there was a shred of truth to this stereotype, but that went out the window with the tech revolution.

 To be clear, I am only talking about instances where it is implied that software engineers, as a rule, lack basic communication or social skills.